alsalafiyyah/alsalafiyyah.github.io/_pages/faq.md

 [^8]: Fatwas of the Permanent Committee of KSA no. 4889-3
 [^9]: Fatwas of the Permanent Committee of KSA no. 6356-5
 [^10]: Fatwas of the Permanent Committee of KSA no. 5623-1
-[^11]: Fatwas of the Permanent Committee of KSA no. 9450-2
-[^12]: Fatwas of the Permanent Committee of KSA no. 6477-3
+[^11]: Fatwas of the Permanent Committee of KSA no. 6477-3